vatnz-dev/sops/docs/enroute/RAN.md

 Due to the relatively small lateral boundaries of HN TMA, RAN shall ensure that any aircraft descending into NZHN are a standard 5nm spacing, preferably greater.

-As the easten section of the HN TMA does not perfectly align with the RAN/BAY sector boundary, RAN may choose to delegate control of this airspace to either BAY or HN TMA with coordination.

 RAN may descend aircraft bound for NZHN to `A080` without coordination from HN TMA, and may descend lower than this with coordination.